-It's 2008, and the economy is crashing.
-You play as one of the largest nations in the world, and it is your job to save the economy by enacting QE (Quantitative Easing) measures and printing money to bail out companies.
+It's 2008 and the economy is crashing.
+You play as one of the largest nations in the world, and it is your job to save the economy by enacting QE (Quantitative Easing) measures and printing money to support collapsing companies.

-There will be auctions for companies you can bail out and special industries to save.
+QE is an auction game where you bail out companies and special industries to collect the most points.
 And since you are the central bank, you own the money printer and you can bid whatever you want.
-Write down any number for your bid, the only limit is your imagination.
-Go nuts from .0000001 to thirty quadrillion.
+The only limit is your imagination.
+Go nuts from one to thirty quadrillion.

 Designed by Gavin Birnbaum